 While Murkowski’s vote is still anyone’s guess, ultimately, it might not matter much if everyone else votes as expected.
 There are 51 Republicans and 49 Democrats plus Independents who tend to vote with Democrats.
 If Murkowski votes for confirmation, that’s 51-49.
 If she abstains from the vote, that’s 50-49 – still a simple majority of those who voted.
 Even if she votes with the Democrats, that’s a 50-50 tie, which Vice President Mike Pence would have to break.
 It’s probably safe to bet he would vote yes.

-Unless two of our three Republican “maybes” vote against Kavanaugh, it’s a done deal – regardless of what the Democrats do.We value your comments!
-Please weigh in on our comment section below.
+Unless two of our three Republican “maybes” vote against Kavanaugh, it’s a done deal – regardless of what the Democrats do.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com